 A lot of RTS create resources that are collected and traded; they can be used or stored for further use and like MMO’s can be played in teams or singularly.
 However, unlike MMO’s these games can be played in solo too without an active internet connection.

 One of the most common games, usually solo, but come with multiple player modes are puzzles.
-Puzzles are anything from numbers, letters, to shapes and even building a scenario that requires logical engineering thought process.
+Puzzles are anything from numbers, letters, to shapes and even building a scenario that requires logical engineering thought processes.

 Puzzle games are great for kids of all ages since they enhance the child’s thinking and logical thought process.
 However, they are addictive too and require you to set time limitations.